 RECITALS

-WHEREAS, in accordance with FERC Order No. 1000 and Attachment K of the ISO-NE Open Access Transmission Tariff (“OATT”), ISO-NE is required to select the preferred Phase Two Solution for inclusion in the in the Regional System Plan (“RSP”) and/or its Project List;
+WHEREAS, in accordance with FERC Order No. 1000 and Attachment K of the ISO-NE Open Access Transmission Tariff (“OATT”), ISO-NE selects the preferred Phase Two Solution for inclusion in the in the Regional System Plan (“RSP”) and/or its Project List;

 WHEREAS, the Selected QTPS is a is a Qualified Transmission Project Sponsor pursuant to Sections 4B of Attachment K of the OATT.